 McGuire, Danielle.
 At the Dark End of the Street: Black Women, Rape, and Resistance – a New History of the Civil Rights Movement from Rosa Parks to the Rise of Black Power (New York: Vintage Books, 2010).

 Smith, Archie.
 “An Interpretation of Peoples Temple and Jonestown: Implications for the Black Church,” ed.
 Rebecca Moore, Anthony Pinn, and Mary Sawyer.
-Peoples Temple and Black Religion in America (Bloomington, IN: Indiana University Press, 2004), pp. 47-56.
+Peoples Temple and Black Religion in America (Bloomington, IN: University of Indiana Press, 2004), pp. 47-56.

 Taylor, James L. “Black Churches, Peoples Temple and Civil Rights in San Francisco,” from From Every Mountainside: Black Churches and The Broad Terrain of Civil Rights ed.
 Drew Smith (Albany: SUNY Press, 2013), pp. 85-110.